Symmetry restoration in mean-field approaches: Symmetry breaking in simple illustrative models

-Figure~\ref{new1} displays the RHF and UHF results for the singlet state, and for the interdot distance of $d=30$\,nm and barrier of $V_b=4.95$\,meV.
-In the RHF (Fig.~\ref{new1}, left), both the spin-up and spin-down electrons occupy the same bonding ($\sigma_g$) molecular orbital.
-In contrast, in the UHF result the spin-up electron occupies an optimized $1s$ (or $1s_L$) atomic-like orbital in the left quantum dot, while the spin down electron occupies the corresponding $1s^\prime$ (or $1s_R$) atomic-like orbital in the right quantum dot.
-Concerning the total energies, the RHF yields $E_{\rm RHF}=13.68$\,meV, while the UHF energy is $E_{\rm UHF}=12.83$ meV representing a gain in energy of 0.85 meV.
-Since the energy of the triplet is $E_{\rm UHF}= 13.01$\,meV, the singlet conforms to the requirement that for two electrons at zero magnetic field the singlet is always the ground state; on the other hand the RHF molecular-orbital solution fails in this respect.
+RHF and UHF numerical results for the singlet state of the H$_2$-QDM are displayed in {\Fig}~\ref{new1} for a case with trapping frequency of $\hbar \omega_0=5$\,meV, interdot distance of $d=30$\,nm and barrier of $V_b=4.95$\,meV.
+In the RHF result (left column), a single bonding molecular orbital ($\sigma_g$) is occupied by both the spin-up and spin-down electrons.
+In the UHF case (right column), however, the total spin and parity symmetries are broken, and the spin-up electron occupies an atomic-like ($1s$) orbital located on the left quantum dot, while the spin-down electron occupies another different atomic-like ($1s^\prime$) orbital centered on the right quantum dot.
+For the total energies, the RHF result is $E_{\rm RHF}=13.68$\,meV, while the UHF energy yields $E_{\rm UHF}=12.83$ meV, amounting to a lowering in energy of 0.85 meV.
+Furthermore, the energy of the triplet state is $E_{\rm UHF}= 13.01$\,meV, and thus the singlet state conforms to the requirement that for two electrons at zero magnetic field the singlet is always the ground state; in sharp contrast, the RHF molecular-orbital solution fails to fulfill this exact requirement.